Your browser is not supported or outdated so some features of the site might not be available.

 5.5 Wireless Gaming

-The Beats Studio3 only connect wirelessly via Bluetooth and therefore aren't compatible with PlayStation or Xbox consoles.
-They're compatible with Bluetooth-enabled PCs or mobile devices, but their latency is likely too high for competitive gaming.
+The Beats Studio3 only connects wirelessly via Bluetooth and therefore aren't compatible with PlayStation or Xbox consoles.
+They're compatible with Bluetooth-enabled PCs, but their latency is a bit too high for gaming.
+That said, their latency is lower on iOS and Android devices, which is handy for mobile gaming.

 7.1 Wired Gaming